How to Decorate Rocks with Permanent Markers — Easy Step-by-Step Guide

 Tips & Troubleshooting

 • 2Experiment with different types of permanent markers, like metallic or paint markers, for unique effects.
+Metallic markers can add a touch of shimmer and sophistication, while paint markers offer opaque coverage and vibrant hues that can stand out.

 • 3Consider creating themed rock collections, such as kindness rocks to leave for others to find, or garden markers for plants.
+Kindness rocks are a wonderful way to spread positivity, and garden markers add a personalized touch to your outdoor space.

 • 4Store your finished rocks indoors or outdoors, but be aware that prolonged direct sunlight might cause the colors to fade over time, even with sealant.
+If displaying them outdoors, choose a shaded spot to maximize their lifespan and vibrancy.

 Related Activities You Might Enjoy